 But even these conciliatory letters have not gone down well.
 A former fellow from Mumbai said: “Shaheen [Mistri] seems continually surprised and heavy-hearted at things, even when she knows they are happening.
 I have little faith in her grievance redressal mechanisms, because she does not seem to be telling people (in instances where there was an imbalance of power in terms of organisational roles between the harasser and the harassed) that she believes them.
 Rather, her first impulse has been to believe male staff.”

-This story has been updated to include Anu Agha’s response.
+This story was updated on October 19, 2018 to include Anu Agha’s response.